vegaprotocol/sample-api-scripts/rest/README.md

     ```bash
     python3 get-vega-time.py
     ```

+1. Import the appropriate vega-config into your local environment for the network you want to test against (default vega-config is Fairground testnet).

+    ```bash
+    source vega-config
+    ```

 1. wallet

     If this correctly gets the Vega blockchain time then next we need to authenticate with the Vega wallet API so that the scripts can sign transactions.